This post may contain affiliate links. Please read my disclosure policy.

 And you can find them in almost every well-stocked market in the produce section year-round.

-I would love to eat a fresh date, preferably right now while taking in the sight of an azure Mediterranean sky through a spray of palm fronds.
-Today, instead of that, I have muted gray winter light (a chance of snow, they say) and some dried dates.
+I would love to eat a fresh-off-the-tree date, preferably right now while taking in the sight of an azure Mediterranean sky through a spray of palm fronds.

 I’ll have to wait until I’m in a place like California in winter to bite into a fresh date, an experience that Alice Waters describes in Chez Panisse Fruit as “soft yielding flesh, with a mildly sweet, rich flavor entirely different from that of the hard, wrinkled and cloyingly sweet dates in the package.”